davidlidebrandt/milestone-project-4/README.md

 4. Open Git Bash and navigate to the directory where you want to save the cloned project.
 5. Type git clone followed by the url you copied, git clone https://github.com/davidlidebrandt/milestone-project-4.git

 ## Credits

 ### Content

+All of the content was written by the developer.

 ### Media